Derive (Lyra) DeFi Options Protocol Explained

 From liquidity providers.

-Let’s learn about ‘LPs’ at Lyra next.
+Let’s learn about ‘LPs’ at Derive next.

 Note: In order to hedge an option, you have to price an option.
-Lyra uses the Black-Scholes model to price options.
+Derive uses the Black-Scholes model to price options.
 On this page, Lyra goes into more detail about how they price their options.

 Lyra Liquidity Providers